mclang/nextcloud-deck-import-trello-json/README.md

 - [x] Add due dates to cards
 - [x] Added batch process of files (place exported .json files to the folder "data")

-Python script reads the url of the api, username, and password from config.json file, and uses .json files in the folder "data" as source data for parsing.
-Note that Nextcloud Deck cannot handle multiple labels with same names (will cause the script to fail).